-2. Should the CRU rates for CRU spaces < 1,000, 1,001-2,500, 2,501-6,000 and 6,001-14,000 be reduced to \$26, \$24, \$23 and \$17 per square foot respectively?
+Should the CRU rates for CRU spaces < 1,000, 1,001-2,500, 2,501-6,000 and 6,001- 14.000 be reduced to \$24, \$22, \$20 and \$16 per square foot respectively, should office space be reduced to \$15 per square foot and should Pad Site space be reduced to \$17 per square foot?

-The Board finds the Complainant's three comparables, Brentwood Mall, the Co-op Dalhousie and Dalhousie Station, too dissimilar to the subject property for valid comparison purposes.
-The subject property, built from 1994-99, is relatively new compared to either Brentwood, which was substantially completed in 1962 or the Co-op Dalhousie, substantially completed in 1973.
-Both comparables carry a lower quality rating (B) than the subject (A-), a difference which is attributable to their relative ages.
-Dalhousie Station is the best comparable based on age (1996), however, the slight lower quality rating (B-) supports the higher rates in the subject property.
+The Board finds the Complainant's two comparables, Brentwood Village Mall and the Dalhousie Co-op, too dissimilar to the subject property for valid comparison purposes.
+The subject property, built in 1996, is relatively new compared to either Brentwood, which was substantially completed in 1962 or the Dalhousie Co-op, substantially completed in 1973.
+Both comparables carry a lower quality rating (B) than the subject (B+) which is attributable to their relative ages.

 The Board finds the Complainant's table, Community CRU 6000-14000 sq ft (C1, page 135), inconclusive.
-While the table suggests that NW locations command higher rates than other quadrants of the city (refer to SCHEDULE A), the most recent lease in the NW (a subject lease) indicates a rate of \$17 per square foot.
+While the table suggests that NW locations command higher rates than other quadrants of the city (refer to TABLE A), the most recent lease in the NW (a subject lease) indicates a rate of \$17 per square foot.
 While the Board accepts this lease as valid, it finds a single lease, with few details to support it, insufficient evidence to overturn the rent rate applied to the subject property.